cyphercrescent/sepalsolver-doc/docs/source/index.rst

 - Polynomial Arithmetic: Comprehensive support for polynomial operations, including convolution, deconvolution, root finding, and more, for signal processing and other applications.
 - Optimization: A suite of optimization algorithms, including linear and non-linear optimization methods such as sequential quadratic programming and Levenberg Marquadt algorithm, genetic algorithms, and particle swarm optimization, to find optimal solutions for various problems.

-CCL-Math is built with a focus on performance, accuracy, and ease of use.
+SepalSolver is built with a focus on performance, accuracy, and ease of use.
 It provides a well-documented API and is designed to be easily integrated into your C# projects.
-Whether you're working on scientific research, engineering simulations, or data analysis, CCL-Math can significantly enhance your productivity and accelerate your mathematical computations.
+Whether you're working on scientific research, engineering simulations, or data analysis, SepalSolver can significantly enhance your productivity and accelerate your mathematical computations.

-This document is designed t demonstract how to use the CCL-Math to solve commnom science and engineering problems
+This document is designed t demonstract how to use the SepalSolver to solve commnom science and engineering problems

 .. note::